ai4colonoscopy/IntelliScope/docs/guideline-for-ColonGPT.md

 > Note: The current code has been fully tested on Linux systems with Ampere architecture GPUs (ie, RTX4090, A100, A5000, A6000).
 While the following steps may work on macOS and Windows, we cannot guarantee successful configuration on those platforms at this time.

 - Prepare the CUDA Docker by NVIDIA.
 Ensure you have [Singularity container](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) installed.
 Alternatively, you can use [Docker container](https://www.docker.com/get-started/) with similar steps.
-Our suggested versions are:
+Our suggested version way in server computers is:
     ```shell
     singularity pull docker://nvcr.io/nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04
     ```